ShayHill/docx2python/README.md

 ## Return Value

-Function `docx2python` returns an object with several attributes.
+Function `docx2python` returns a DocxContent instance with several attributes.

 __header__ - contents of the docx headers in the return format described herein